 How does a mental health condition affect life insurance?

-There is more awareness about mental health these days, but if you're experiencing mental health challenges, what does it mean for your life insurance?
+These days, there is more awareness about the challenges that we all face from time to time.
+But if you've had difficulties with your mental health, what does it mean for your life insurance?
 In this guide, we'll explain why your mind matters when it comes to taking out a life insurance policy.

 What is a mental health condition?

-A mental health condition, sometimes referred to as a mental illness, refers to health problems that can affect your wellbeing, emotions, thinking and behaviours.
+A mental health condition, sometimes referred to as a mental illness, refers to health problems or the every day challenges of life that can affect your wellbeing, emotions, thinking and behaviours.
 Symptoms of a mental health condition can include anxiety, stress, fear, anger, low mood, sadness and depression.

 There is a broad range of mental health conditions that can have an impact on our emotional wellbeing, psychological behaviour and mood.
 Here are just some examples:

 It's important that if you are experiencing a mental health condition, you get a diagnosis from your GP.
-You can use this information when applying for life insurance, as we will explain later.
+An insurance company may ask for information about your condition if you want a life insurance policy.
+We will explain more about this later.

 How does a mental health condition affect life insurance?